 What's the best way to take time off from work for a job interview?
 It is typical that you don't want your current employer and co-workers to know you are interviewing elsewhere.
 But interviews are commonly held on a workday.

 Find out the best strategy for asking for time off without raising a red flag that advertises the fact that you're seeking employment.

 If you have a flexible work schedule, it's relatively simple.
-You can juggle your interviews around your time in the office or the time you're online working.
+Try to juggle your interviews around your time in the office or the time you're online working.
 It's not always that easy though, especially when you're working a set daily schedule with little flexibility.